Manual Prop Mapping

 -

 After pushing your components, click the folder icon next to the project name.
+Choose Custom component library to map props in the plugin (for Export data for mapping and AI, see AI-assisted mapping).

 -